 - Mr and Mrs Marconi Director of Music/Housemaster and formally Reception Teacher/House Parent/Night Matron.
 They live in the Manor and are responsible for boarding.
 Mr Marconi oversees all boarding activities over the course of the week.
-(NMS 15.7) - Miss Oland House tutor (Head of Girls Games and Pre-Prep Teacher) is responsible for supervising boarding on a Tuesday and Thursday.
-She lives on site. - Miss Han House tutor (Graduate Resident Music Assistant) is responsible for supervising boarding on a Wednesday and Thursday.
-She lives onsite. - Matrons Mrs Lamb is responsible for all boarders' health concerns during the day. - Miss O'Conell, the resident Night Matron (NMS 15.7) is on hand for any boarder with health concerns at night.
-All matrons have Paediatric First Aid qualifications along with Miss Oland.
+(NMS 20.7) - Miss Oland House tutor (Head of Girls Games and Pre-Prep Teacher) is responsible for supervising boarding on a Monday and Thursday.
+She lives on site. - Dr. Wintel House tutor (Geography and Sport) is responsible for supervising boarding on a Monday and Thursday.
+He lives onsite. - Mr Manely House Tutor (Sport), is responsible for supervising boarding on a Wednesday & Thursday.
+He lives onsite. - Matrons Mrs Lamb is responsible for all boarders' health concerns during the day. - Miss O'Connell, the resident Night Matron (NMS 20.7) is on hand for any boarder with health concerns at night.
+All matrons have Paediatric First Aid qualifications along with Miss Oland and Mrs Marconi.
 Mr Marconi also has a First Aid qualification. - Gap Students Dorset House is lucky to have two gap students who are very involved in boarding and who are resident in the Manor.
 We also have assistance three nights a week from a local university student.